Hallucination-Resistant Relation Extraction via Dependency-Aware Sentence Simplification and Two-tiered Hierarchical Refinement: Methodology

 \section{Methodology}

 To address the challenges discussed above, we propose DEPTH, a framework that not only classifies semantic relations accurately, but also equips LLMs with the critical ability to discern whether a relation exists.
-DEPTH adopts a two-tiered extraction architecture comprising: (1) a \textit{Grounding} module that improves local prediction precision through dependency-aware simplification and causality-guided RLHF fine-tuning, and (2) a \textit{Refinement} module that enforces global consistency through structured prompting and sentence-level verification.
+Given a sentence and candidate entity pairs, DEPTH first uses the \textit{Grounding} module to simplify the sentence via SDPs and predict relations with an LLM fine-tuned through causality-guided RLHF.
+The \textit{Refinement} module then aggregates predictions across all pairs and performs global validation and correction.
+Dependency parsing supports both modules by providing necessary syntactic structures.
 The overall workflow of DEPTH is illustrated in Figure \ref{fig:framework}.
 In the remainder of this section, we elaborate on each component in detail.